Premiers head to Montreal for tough meeting with Trudeau

+Wrangling over the agenda for the Friday meeting has dominated the leadup.

+“Tomorrow will be a test to see if our prime minister is listening to working people across the nation,” Saskatchewan’s Scott Moe told reporters in a news conference of his own.
+“We have had large job losses in certain industries across this nation and some of that is attributed to some of the federal government’s policies.”

-Alberta Premier Rachel Notley says she’ll have allies in the room to help push talks on the oil-price crisis at the upcoming first ministers meeting.
+Alberta Premier Rachel Notley, before leaving Edmonton, said she’ll have allies in the room to help push talks on Alberta’s oil-price crisis

 “There is really no province in the country that doesn’t owe Alberta to some degree for their schools, their hospitals, their roads.
-The fact of the matter is Alberta has to do well for Canada to do well,” Notley said in Edmonton Thursday before leaving for the meeting in Montreal.
+The fact of the matter is Alberta has to do well for Canada to do well,” Notley said.

 She noted that forecasts for Canada’s economic growth are already more muted because of the low price Alberta is getting for its oil in the United States and its inability to move its product to ports for shipment overseas.